celaut-project/celaut-architecture/README.md

 ## Why is this necessary

-*Cel-aut* intend to solve is precisely the separation between the “*how to solve a problem*” and the “*where and who solve it*”.
+*Celaut* intend to solve is precisely the separation between the “*how to solve a problem*” and the “*where and who solve it*”.

 Take, for example, a trading bot.